 There are a bazillion and a half things you can do to heal anxiety.

-The list is long, and you could spend a year learning to design your lifestyle to heal anxiety holistically.
+The list is long, and you could spend years learning to heal anxiety holistically.

 But there’s just one strategy you need to start with.